June 13, 2025

 The corporate card itself is often praised for its sleek design and cashback perks.
 Users say it’s not just about convenience, but also about maximizing value for both employees and the company.

-I also gathered that Airbase lacks a recurring payment feature.
+I also gathered from G2 feedback that Airbase lacks a recurring payment feature.
 For example, managing subscriptions could be far easier if an automated option existed.
 Having to manually resubmit requests or receipts for annual services adds unnecessary complexity to an otherwise seamless platform.

 “The only thing that can be a bit difficult is if you need to download multiple bills for the same vendor.
 You have to download each one; there is no bulk download.”